MakeSchool-Tutorials/Reddit-On-Rails/P6-Users-Links/content.md

 ### Spruce up the UI

-Users can login and create subreddits, but our UI looks bland.
+Users can login and create subreddits, but your UI may be looking bland.
+Add some styling, this maybe a good time to add a CSS framework in your app if you haven't already done so.

 ### Usecases for Links